SMA's 2021 Annual Scientific Assembly

 - Any work with human or animal subjects reported in submitted abstracts must comply with the guiding principles for experimental procedures found in the Declaration of Helsinki of the World Medical Association.

-- Digital posters should be composed of a maximum of 6 slides (not including the title slide).
+- Digital posters should be composed of up to 7 slides (including your title slide).

 - All slides should be landscape orientation with a 16:9 aspect ratio.

-- Use San Serif Fonts (e.g., Calibri), in a size greater than 18 points.
+- San serif fonts in a size greater than 18 points.

 - Poster language is English.

-- Disclosure slide (if authors have no disclosures, state: The authors have no relevant financial relationships to disclose).
+- Cover slide – title, all authors and affiliations, contact details, photo of presenting author, and disclosure information (if you and your authors have no disclosures, state: Authors and Coauthors have no relevant financial relationships to disclose).

-- Introduction/Background slide – what information viewers need to see to understand your content.
+- Introduction/Background/Content slides – include information viewers need to see to understand your content.

-- Case Presentation - include history, physical exam, differential diagnosis, tests, and results Final/Working Diagnosis
+Case Presentation (include history, physical exam, differential diagnosis, tests, and results)

 How Your Poster Will be Presented